-SECTION 9: That Chapter 5, Section 507 Tab A.II.C.1.
-(Guidelines for Design add new subsection 1.9 as follows:

-Review - Subdivision Design/Development - Streets/Circulation) is amended to
+Amend Chapter 5, Section 507 Tab A.II.C.1.
+(Guidelines for Design Review - Subdivision Design/Development - Streets/Circulation) by adding new paragraph 1.9 accordingly:

 1. Streets/Circulation.

 1.9 PUBLIC AND PRIVATE SIDEWALKS ADJACENT TO ARTERIAL AND COLLECTOR STREETS AND LOCATED WITHIN AND CONNECTING ALL COMMON OPEN SPACE TRACTS AND AMENITIES SHOULD BE SHADED A MINIMUM OF 50 PERCENT.
 (P)